HuynhTanPhatT/Kickstarter-Project/README.md

 SQL - Questions :
 1. Which Category has the highest success percentage?
 How many projects have been successful? : `Dance` had the highest success rate at **65.85%** (2.104 successfull out of 3.377 projects)
-2. How does the "goal" amount affect the likelihood of success?
+2. How does the "goal" amount affect the likelihood of success?: Small & Medium Goal
- - a) Are small goals under 1,000 more likely to succeed ?
+ - a) Are small goals under 1,000 more likely to succeed ?: Small projects fundraised small goals accounts for **52.82%** - 25783 successfull projects
- - b) Which goal range has the highest success rate?
+ - b) Which goal range has the highest success rate?: **Small Goal Range** had the highest success rate at **52.82%** with 25,783 successful projects
 3. What is the success rate of fundraising based on the pledged amount and the original goal ?
 (Pledged / Goal)
 4. Which country has the highest number of successful campaigns?
 5. Which year had the highest success rates ?